Flavien/script.buildinstaller/README.md

 </addons>
 ```

-The add-on repositories from which the add-ons should be fetched must be installed and enabled for the restore process to work.
+The add-on repositories from which the add-ons should be fetched must be installed and enabled for the installation process to work.

-Once the ``build.xml`` file has been created, simply execute the Build Restore program to launch the restore process.
+Once the ``build.xml`` file has been created, simply execute the Build Installer program to launch the installation process.

 License
 -------